This Page in Progress

 69-18006

-This series of photos were taken by Specialist Will Holly and Ray Martinez, United States Air Force, over Binh Thuy, RVN, March 1971.
+Specialist Will Holly and Ray Martinez, United States Air Force, over Binh Thuy, RVN, March 1971, took this series of photos.
 These are the best series of photos that we have of YO-3A flying in the daytime.
 We have no photos of the YO-3A flying at night.
 The pilot is army warrant officer Richard Osborne.
 The observer in the front seat is army specialist Chris Mumpower.
 I attempted to put these photos in sequence.
 You'll notice the last photo in the series, the YO-3A has its spoilers open and is probably preparing to land.

 69-18007